Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Algorithm

 \subsubsection{Problem Statement}

-In our case, the hole is fixed to the metal table, and the end-effector, the 3-finger gripper, needs to grasp the peg from somewhere on the table and approach the hole; these works have been described in the previous paper.
-The situation now is that the starting position of the center point at the bottom of the peg (CBP) is about 3mm away, on the X-Y plane, from the hole center, because of the data error from the RGB-D camera.
+In our scenario, the hole is affixed to the metal table, and the end-effector, a 3-finger gripper, is required to seize the peg from a location on the table and approach the hole; these tasks have been detailed in the preceding paper.
+The current situation is such that the starting position of the center point at the bottom of the peg (CBP) is approximately 3mm distant, on the X-Y plane, from the hole center, attributable to the data error originating from the RGB-D camera.

-Most RL-based peg-in-hole methods divide the task into the search and insert phases and take different artificially designed strategies to handle these two phases.
+In most RL-based peg-in-hole approaches, the task is divided into search and insert phases, with distinct, artificially designed strategies employed to manage these two phases.